Conquest of Mecca: Muhammad enters the Kaaba and destroys the Arabian idols

 Muhammad did not rest for long and, accompanied by the Ansar and Muhajirun, made his way towards the Kaaba which is seen as a symbol of the Oneness of Allah.
 It was filled with idols, numbering 360.
 He proceeded to knock them down using his bow while reciting the verse from the Qur'an:"And say: 'The truth has come, and falsehood has vanished away; surely falsehood is ever certain to vanish."
-(Qur'an 17:81)This act was significant as it symbolized the removal of polytheistic practices and the reclaiming of the Kaaba for the worship of Allah alone, in line with the teachings of Islam.
+(Qur'an 17:81)This act was significant as it symbolized the removal of polytheistic practices and the claiming of the Kaaba for the worship of Allah alone, in line with the teachings of Islam.
 This event is considered a major milestone in the establishment of the Islamic faith and the spread of monotheism.

 Muhammad began the usual circumambulation on his ride, and after completing the circumambulation, he called for 'Uthman ibn Talha, the key holder of the Kaaba, and took the key from him.
 He entered the Kaaba and observed images of the prophets Abraham and Ishmael, throwing divination arrows.
 He strongly denounced these practices of the Quraysh and ordered that all idols, images and effigies be destroyed.